-- Commercial and industrial uses are encouraged to locate in areas designated commercial or industrial so as to retain the integrity of Prime Agricultural lands and to promote the continuation of viable centers. - b) Farm-related commercial and industrial uses compatible, supportive and related directly to agriculture may be permitted.
+- 5.3.2.4 Agricultural-related Uses - a) Commercial and industrial uses are encouraged to locate in areas designated commercial or industrial so as to retain the integrity of Prime Agricultural Areas and to promote the continuation of viable centers. - b) Farm-related commercial and industrial uses, compatible, supportive and related directly to agriculture may be permitted.
 These uses should be of a dry nature (consume small amounts of water).
-Uses permitted include value added agricultural products such as retail stands for the sale of agricultural products produced on the farm unit, value added packing and processing operations, home occupations (Section 7.3.4.1), home industries (Section 7.3.4.2), agri-tourism uses, grain drying operations and farm-equipment repair shops.
+Uses permitted include home occupations (Section 7.3.4.1), home industries (Section 7.3.4.2), grain drying operations and farm-equipment repair shops.
 Compatible uses also include forestry, passive outdoor recreation, conservation uses and woodlots.
-Cheese plants and abattoirs are encouraged to locate in designations other than the Prime Agricultural Area but may be allowed in a Prime Agricultural Area designation if alternate locations are not available. - c) Agricultural-related uses must be directly related to farms in the area, primarily providing products or services that are associated with, required by or that enhance agricultural operations in the local community. - d) Severances for agricultural-related uses may only be permitted in accordance with Section 6.3.5.3.
+Cheese plants and abattoirs are encouraged to locate in designations other than Prime Agricultural Area but may be allowed in a Prime Agricultural Area designation if alternate locations are not available.